aileen-byte/Team14/personal statements/Phillippa.md

 # Multi Cycled Cache

-Ailleen wrote a cache that worked in a single-cycle it was my job to pipeline it.
+Ailleen wrote a cache that worked in a single-cycle it was my job to implement it in a multi-cycled cpu.
 I choose to use a finite state machine, because cache misses and refills happen as a sequence of timed steps and an FSM cleanly controls those actions across multiple cycles.
 I wrote 4 stages: COMPARE, WRITE_BACK, ALLOCATE and REFILL.

 ```mermaid
 stateDiagram-v2